 The aims of the SunSmart program are to minimise the human cost of skin cancer in Canberra.
-We have also taken a leadership role promoting a balance between the benefits and harms of ultraviolet (UV) radiation exposure and the links with vitamin D.
+Cancer Council has also taken a leadership role promoting a healthy balance between the benefits and harms of ultraviolet (UV) radiation exposure and the links with vitamin D.

 SunSmart program objectives include

 - build the capacity of priority organisations and settings to play a role in managing the effects of UV exposure on health